I was a gym fanatic. Lifting six to eight times per week (yes, sometimes double sessions). I virtually lived in the gym.

 1. Insulin: The Fat Burning Fuel Switch

-Hormones are long-range chemical messengers that impact the entire body.
-Insulin, the aging & storage hormone, “chooses” what fuel to use for energy.
+Insulin, the growth & storage hormone, dictates what fuel to use for energy.

 2. Water: Hydration Is More Than It Seems